 The black tuff buildings of the city give it a unique atmosphere.
 This architectural style dates back to the 19th century when the city was called Alexandropol after then Russian princess Alexandra Fyodorovna.

-Luxe, the oldest existing hairdressing salon in Gyumi, built in 1941, is not so far from it.
+Luxe, the oldest standing barbershop in the whole Armenia, built in 1941, is not so far from Vardanants Square.
 It’s in Gayi street and I encourage you to ask locals for directions!
 You won’t regret it. 🙂 Visiting it provides a unique view into the old Soviet interior design practices, because the owner managed to maintain the place in a great state for all these years.
-Check out the video below, which shows the place pretty well.
-But keep in mind, seeing it in real life is priceless – no video can mediate the real atmosphere.
+Watch the video below to learn more.
+I actually have a whole post with interesting facts about Gyumri, so check it out to learn more about my personal #1 city to visit outside the capital.

 Dilijan is the city where you connect with nature